 Claiming Compensation for Asbestos-Related Diseases If You Have Been Exposed on the Job

 If you have been involved in any of the occupations known to cause asbestos exposure, you need to be vigilant and look for any signs of deteriorating health as you age, specifically chest or abdominal pain and shortness of breath.

 Even if you do not have any of these symptoms, but you have a history of asbestos exposure, it is always recommended to have annual chest X-rays and CT scans in order to monitor asbestos-related diseases.

 It is important to note that workers who have been diagnosed with mesothelioma, lung cancer or any other asbestos-related disease are eligible to seek compensation from asbestos product manufacturers.
-If the company you have worked for in the past is found liable for the asbestos-related disease you have been diagnosed with, then you will be able claim compensation.
+If the company you have worked for in the past is found liable for the asbestos-related disease you have been diagnosed with, then you will be able to claim compensation.
 There are four different ways of claiming compensation, which include:

-While a few manufacturers have set up their asbestos trust funds, others will handle lawsuits through trials or settlements.
 At Environmental Litigation Group, P.C., our legal team comprising of experienced asbestos lawyers will thoroughly evaluate your case and check whether you qualify to file a claim.
 If you are found eligible for compensation, our team will take care of the further steps throughout the legal process including preparation and submission of the required documents so that you can totally concentrate on your health.
 Our law firm has successfully recovered compensation of over $1.4 billion for asbestos victims so far and will certainly be of help to you, too.

 Our standard fee is a 40% contingency fee.
-Which means we only collect the fee when we are able to collect settlements or claims for a client.
+This means we only collect the fee when we are able to collect settlements or claims for a client.
 If we do not collect anything, our clients are not out any money out of pocket.